rick-rose/postgresql-hashtags-analysis/README.md

 # Hashtags Storage Analysis

 ## Abstract
-Analysis of storing hashtags in PostgreSQL to determine the optimal storage solution and efficient querying method.
+Using a `JSONB` column with a PostgreSQL `Generalized Inverted Index` was the most optimal and efficient method for storing and querying hashtags.

 ## Introduction
 Hashtags are a way to organize content around a specific topic.